BC Housing - GHG Reduction

 An energy monitoring solution: tracking GHG Emissions for nearly 700 sites

-BC Housing works in partnership with the private and non-profit sectors, provincial health authorities and ministries, other levels of government and community groups to develop a range of housing options.
+BC Housing works in partnership with the private & non-profit sectors, provincial health authorities & ministries, other levels of government & community groups to develop a range of housing options.
 They address critical gaps across the housing continuum.
-These gaps range from emergency shelter and rent assistance to affordable home ownership.
-They work with about 800 housing providers and help more than 113,000 households in communities across British Columbia.
+These gaps range from emergency shelter & rent assistance to affordable home ownership.
+They work with about 800 housing providers & help more than 113,000 households in communities across British Columbia.

 Challenge

-BC Housing incorporates sustainability into all aspects of their work and need to meet the Carbon Neutral Government Regulation.
+BC Housing incorporates sustainability into all aspects of their work & need to meet the Carbon Neutral Government Regulation.
 Their goal is to reduce GHG emissions by at least 40% by 2030.
-They plan for regular energy retrofits that save over $1.4 million dollars of energy cost annually for BC Housing and non-profit operators.
-Ultimately, buildings that limit heating and cooling challenges are more comfortable for tenants.
+They plan for regular energy retrofits that save over $1.4 million dollars of energy cost annually for BC Housing & non-profit operators.
+Ultimately, buildings that limit heating & cooling challenges are more comfortable for tenants.

-BC Housing needed an energy monitoring solution to consolidate energy use histories and calculate emissions for more than 10,000 fuel and electrical meters across the province.
+BC Housing needed an energy monitoring solution to consolidate energy use histories & calculate emissions for more than 10,000 fuel & electrical meters across the province.
 Due to the large volume of data, they were unable to utilize the Clean Government Reporting Tool.

 Solutions

-Since 2008, BC Housing has been working with Prism Engineering and PUMA toward an ambitious environmental initiative.
-PUMA’s web-based utility monitoring software helps to collect and consolidate the energy use at 700 BC Housing sites across the province (containing over 10,000 fuel and electrical meters).
-PUMA software also features flexible reports, including both individual and consolidated energy performance, as well as customized reports grouped by specific criteria.
+Since 2008, BC Housing has been working with Prism Engineering & PUMA toward an ambitious environmental initiative.
+PUMA’s web-based utility monitoring tool helps to collect & consolidate the energy use at 700 BC Housing sites across the province (containing over 10,000 fuel & electrical meters).
+PUMA also features flexible reports, including both individual & consolidated energy performance, as well as customized reports grouped by specific criteria.

-In order to make this large volume of data meaningful, PUMA consolidates BC Housing’s energy and emissions information grouped by region or housing type.
-The PUMA team then identifies areas of data inconsistencies and performs the analysis needed to account for data gaps.
-Finally, the PUMA team collaborates with Prism energy managers and engineers to review energy use projections, accounting for factors such as occupancy and periods of construction.
+In order to make this large volume of data meaningful, PUMA consolidates BC Housing’s energy & emissions information grouped by region or housing type.
+The PUMA team then identifies areas of data inconsistencies & performs the analysis needed to account for data gaps.
+Finally, the PUMA team collaborates with Prism energy managers & engineers to review energy use projections, accounting for factors such as occupancy & periods of construction.

-Specifically, the PUMA team, leveraging the software, has been able to support BC Housing in:
+Specifically, the PUMA team, leveraging the tool, has been able to support BC Housing in:

-• comparing energy and emissions performance between sites, regions and portfolios
+comparing energy & emissions performance between sites, regions and portfolios

-• providing access to easy-to-read consumption (at a building or meter level) and cost summaries with comparisons to previous periods
+providing access to easy-to-read consumption (at a building or meter level) & cost summaries with comparisons to previous periods

-• calculating the impact of weather on changes in energy and emissions
+calculating the impact of weather on changes in energy & emissions

-• reporting on emissions and comparison to multiple baselines
+reporting on emissions & comparison to multiple baselines

 "PUMA and Prism teams have been great partners in helping BC Housing with our annual GHG reporting and compliance with BC’s Carbon Neutral Government Regulation.
 Despite the challenges of having ever growing and complex portfolios, their expertise and experience have been instrumental in consolidating complex energy and emissions data and providing insights to inform our emissions reduction and energy management planning."